moiatgit/rustbook/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-16/src/lib.rs:here}}
 ```

-<span class="caption">Listing 7-16: Renaming a type when it’s brought into
+<span class="caption">Llistat 7-16: Renaming a type when it’s brought into
 scope with the `as` keyword</span>

 In the second `use` statement, we chose the new name `IoResult` for the